5 BASIC PRINCIPLES OF LOGO DESIGN

 In today’s highly competitive world, your brand materials gives you a visual edge over other firms in your specific niche.
 Every good marketing plan, therefore, considers the creation of strong visual brand identity through tools such as a logo.

-F5 Studio process of the logo design based on these 5 principles.
+F5 Studio process of the logo design creation based on these 5 principles.

 A Logo Should Be Memorable